adiongson/adiongson-portfolio/README.md

  - Accenture Case Study

 # I. Cannabis Use and Poverty Levels
- I investigated if there was a link betweeen lower poverty levels and increased cannabis use; having seen an increased amount of cannabis dispensaries in my state since legaization.
+ I investigated if there was a link betweeen lower poverty levels and increased cannabis use; having seen an increased amount of cannabis dispensaries in my state since legalization.

 # II.
 Cyclistic Case Study R
 Cyclistic, a hypothetical and fictitious bike-share company is at the core of this analysis.
-I, a hypothetical junior data analyst, uncover consumer insights.
+I, a hypothetical junior data analyst, uncover consumer insights and make recommendations  to drive traffic.

 # III.
 Travels Timeline Plotly
 I use Plotly in Python to visualize memorable travels.